Scale Your Go-to-Market with GTM AI - Explore Free Tools Today!

 It encompasses examining various types of data to understand performance, identify opportunities, and make data-driven decisions to optimize sales processes.

-For example, analyzing your sales cycle helps you understand how long it takes to close a deal, while tracking sales reps’ activities shows who’s performing well and where they might need help.
+For example, analyzing your sales cycle helps you understand how long it takes to close a deal, while tracking sales reps’ activities shows your top-performing team members and where they might need help.
 If you’re launching a new product, the data can reveal how it’s performing in different sales channels and how customer preferences are shifting.

 The key types of data used for sales analysis include: